 Ibn Battuta is one of my heroes.
-He is what Americans would call ‘badass’ .
-He sits well on top of the list of people I have admired and loved – for their generosity of spirit, sense of adventure or sheer bravery.
-What started as the journey of a 20 yr old man to go to Hajj or the annual pilgrimage, became a 29 year adventure, in which he travelled over 75,000 miles and an equivalent of over 44 countries.
+He is what Americans would call ‘badass’.
+He sits well on top of the list of people I have admired and loved – for their generosity of spirit, sense of adventure, or sheer bravery.
+What started as the journey of a 20 yr old man to go to Hajj or the annual pilgrimage, became a 29-year adventure, in which he traveled over 75,000 miles and an equivalent of over 44 countries.
 One of the significant achievements that Ibn Battuta has to his credit is the fact that he traveled the known world then – or most of it, anyway – almost twice over.
-And mind you, this was either on foot, by ship or on a horse/ Camel back.
+And mind you, this was either on foot, by ship, or on a horse/ Camelback.
 An interesting talk by Prof. Paul Cobb on Ibn Battuta’s travels is here.

 Traveling like Ibn Battuta means being curious.
-It means to learn constantly as one travels.
-It also means that one observes, takes notes and asks questions.
-It implies an open mindedness – to the customs, traditions, values and norms of the people that one visits – even if they are drastically different from that of ours.
-Traveling like Ibn Battuta means being flexible, being considerate and being friendly.
+It means learning constantly as one travels.
+It also means that one observes, takes notes, and asks questions.
+It implies an open-mindedness – to the customs, traditions, values, and norms of the people that one visits – even if they are drastically different from that of ours.
+Traveling like Ibn Battuta means being flexible, being considerate, and being friendly.
 An authentic Hadith of the prophet says “If anyone travels on a road in search of knowledge, God will cause him to travel on one of the roads of Paradise.”
-Islam also views human life as a journey, and the Prophet Muhammad it said to have told his followers to view life as such – and not to get too attached to anyone or anything – in the true spirit of being a traveler.
+Islam also views human life as a journey, and the Prophet Muhammad is said to have told his followers to view life as such – and not to get too attached to anyone or anything – in the true spirit of being a traveler.
 One may travel the world, yet remain ignorant.
-It is possible to be impervious to the world outside, if one is close-minded and generally indifferent to the world outside.
+It is possible to be impervious to the world outside if one is close-minded and generally indifferent to the world outside.
 What is needed, it seems, is a curiosity, borne out of the need to genuinely learn from the ‘other,’ without any prejudgment and biases.

 Travel is not an equal playing field.
 As someone with a ‘third-world’ passport, I have been made aware, more than once, that my mobility is not guaranteed.
 I have always, more than anything, wanted to be mobile – to pick my backpack and move.
 As a light-traveler, I usually like to just pack a small suitcase and carry my backpack.
 With this, I have traveled quite a bit.
 My adventures have involved arguing with visa officers in the American, Austrian and Dutch embassies involving health insurance, the amount of money I had in my bank account to why I want to visit their country.
 In each case, I won my case.
 But the fact that I, as a young brown male, from a former colony should have to justify why I have to travel, is something I (still) don’t quite understand.
 While impressionable teens from the U.K. or the U.S., can pack their bags, buy a ticket and just show up to (almost

 All of this brings me back to my starting point: Ibn Battuta is dead.
 So is the mode of transport and the spirit of travel that he embodied.
-But to revive his sense of curiosity, scholarship and genuine compassion for others, it is necessary to start with an openness, humility and curiosity.
+But to revive his sense of curiosity, scholarship, and genuine compassion for others, it is necessary to start with openness, humility, and curiosity.